6br/goem/README.md

 * verbose(v bool): if it is true, graphs might be output in pic/ and show the result implicit.
 * meanshift(m float64): you have to try to search the suitable parameters to avoid getting localized solution.

-Please use below if you want to know more.
+Use the following command if you want to know more details of flags.

 ```sh
 go run main.go --help